changminbark/golms/README.md

 - 📋 List available LLMs and model servers
 - 🔌 Connect to model servers and chat with LLMs
 - 🎯 Automatic model server discovery and management
-- 💬 Interactive chat interface
+- 💬 Interactive chat interface with styled TUI
+- 🎨 Beautiful terminal UI with color-coded messages and status indicators
 - 🚀 Support for multiple model server backends

 ## Prerequisites